FlorianTaube/screamlab/docs/installing.rst

 #.
 Install Python (if it is not already installed on your system).

 #.
-Create a Python virtual environment for CorziliusNMR.
+Create a Python virtual environment for screamlab.

 #.
 Activate the newly created virtual environment.

 #.
-Install CorziliusNMR therein, using the above command.
+Install screamlab therein, using the above command.

 A few details for all these steps are given below.